cognitedata/power-ops-sdk/CONTRIBUTING.md

-### Changing a Data Model
+# Changing Data Modeling Resources

+Data Modeling resources are deployed, updated, and managed via the [CDF-Toolkit](https://developer.cognite.com/sdks/toolkit/).
+Refer to the documentation for detailed configuration options.

-The data models are kept in `cognite/powerops/custom_modules`.
-Each set of data models are kept in a module following the structure of the [CDF-Toolkit](https://developer.cognite.com/sdks/toolkit/).
-In each module, you will find the data model files in the `data_models` resource folder.
-Each container, view, data model, and space are kept in separate files, one file for one resource.
+The relevant data modeling configuration files can be found in `cognite/powerops/custom_modules` following the folder and file naming structure required by CDF-Toolkit.
+Each space, container, view, and data model is kept in separate files with one file for one resource.

 You can control which module is deployed by setting the `selected_module_and_packages` in `cognite/powerops/config.dev.yaml`: